cipherswami/boot-nethunter/README.md

 # Additinol Tweaks
 - Direct Run the file i.e execute `boot-nethuter` instead of `./boot-nethunter` .
   This is done by adding HOME directory to PATHs Variable, which is implemented by _**.bashrc**_ file.
-  You can simply copy my _.bashrc_ file that is included in the Repo: `cp Nethunter/.bashrc $HOME`
+  You can simply copy my _.bashrc_ file that is included in the Repo: `cp ./Nethunter/.bashrc $HOME`
-If you already have your own _.bashrc_ file you can add contents of my  _.bashrc_ file to the end of your _.bashrc_.
+If you already have your own _.bashrc_ file, Then you can add contents of my  _.bashrc_ file to the end of your _.bashrc_ file.

 # Creator
 > **Author**: [name_is_cipher](https://github.com/name-is-cipher)